Franck-Demongin/NX_Shading_Shape/README.md

 ## Usage

 In View 3D, open Shading tab and select Shading Shape.
+Then click on an area on the Blender's window.

 ![UI](https://user-images.githubusercontent.com/54265936/190902270-441dd42c-156c-412b-a4a7-2799525f6521.png)